-The Sky Crawlers (スカイ・クロラ) is a 2008 anime film, directed by Mamoru Oshii.
+(スカイ・クロラ) is a 2008 anime film, directed by Mamoru Oshii.
 You probably know the director from his trademark philosophy-oriented title Ghost in the Shell.
 It’s an adaptation of the titular novel written by Hiroshi Mori.

 Sky Crawlers’ plot follows Oshii-sensei’s troubled thoughts: the world can’t escape war.
 People are so accustomed to it that even in when peace is set, the populace needs its tensions eased by simulated fights.
 These fights are fought by private corporations who sent fighter pilots against each other.